 4. The spiritual.

-Religions and spiritual paths from many parts of the world embrace the healing symbolism of running water to restore and soothe body, mind and spirit.
+Religious and spiritual paths from many parts of the world embrace the healing symbolism of running water to restore and soothe body, mind and spirit.
 Many religions also practice washing rituals for cleansing and preparation.
-Heat is a symbol of purification for those who follow some spiritual paths, too, making a hot shower a ritual of significant importance for some.
+Heat is a symbol of purification for those who follow some spiritual paths too, making a hot shower akin to an important spiritual ritual.